 After Level 7 the student will be jumping without radio assistance and will begin consol jumps, jumping without an instructor.
 The main goal for a new skydiver is to attain an A-license.
 The consolidation jumps are a probation period as a student becomes more self-sufficient but with some supervision.

 What is required to attain the A license?

 A minimum of 18 jumps is required to attain an A license.
 Levels 1-7 working with an instructor, Level 8 is a low altitude jump then 10 solo jumps.
-You'll also complete CH1 (canopy handling exercises) during the consolidation jumps.
+You'll also complete Student CT (further canopy training) during the consolidation jumps.

 Once I've become an A licensed skydiver, what should I do about owning my own gear?